-Our competitive Sonographer Insurance is available through a range of secure insurers and can be tailored to meet your exact requirements including cover for Fetal scanning, Therapeutic Scanning & Injections and other treatments.
+Our Radiographer & Sonographer Insurance service is available through a range of secure insurers and can be tailored to meet your exact requirements including cover for hard to cover risks like Fetal scanning, Pelvic Scans and Diagnostic services.

 WHAT DOES SONOGRAPHER INSURANCE COVER:

 Sonographer Insurance is part of our range of Medical Liability Insurance products.
-This type of insurance covers you in respect of any financial demand, or assertion of a financial right or entitlement against the you arising out of the conduct of the Sonographer activities.
-IA Sonographer Insurance will typically include:
+This type of insurance covers you in respect of any financial demand, or assertion of a financial right or entitlement against the you arising out of the conduct of your activities.
+Sonographer Insurance will typically include:

 - Professional Negligence/ Breach of Professional Duty

 - Libel and Slander

 - Breach of Confidentiality (including Data Protection breach)